stevecm1994/Aem-Solr-Search/README.md

 * Fetching Data from English Solr collection : http://localhost:4502/apps/solrsearchApi/GET.servlet?searchType=search&collectionName=solrsearch_en_collection&q=*
 * Fetching Data from French Solr collection : http://localhost:4502/apps/solrsearchApi/GET.servlet?searchType=search&collectionName=solrsearch_fr_collection&q=*

+## Solr Config files

+solrconfig folder contain necessary solr configuration files for creation of both French and English collections .
+How to Use  ? : After setting up solr server , copy the configuration files (managed-schema,solrconfig) to the conf folder of the respective core and reload the core for the changes to reflect.
+*managed-schema : Defines data variables we are indexing to Solr using OSGI service *solrconfig : Defines the default as well as custom handlers in Solr like Search Handler , Spell Check Handler and so on.

 ## How to build